Caravan Sites Bill

 Overview

-This bill aims to simplify the process of obtaining a caravan site licence in England and Wales by removing the requirement for planning permission.
-It amends the Caravan Sites and Control of Development Act 1960 to achieve this.
+The Caravan Sites Bill aims to simplify the process of obtaining a licence for caravan sites in England and Wales by removing the requirement for planning permission.

 Description